Not all revenue is equal.

 - ACV focuses on annual revenue from a single contract

-- TCV considers the total revenue generated over the entire contract term — all years included — from a single contract
+- TCV (Total Contract Value) considers the total revenue generated over the entire commitment from a single contract

 - ARR (Annual Recurring Revenue) measures the annual revenue from all subscription-based contracts